-In fact, Consumer Reports backtracked from its misleading headline in its article, noting that natural pesticides — which are not necessarily safer than synthetic ones and often less targeted to protect beneficial insects — are common.
-It writes: “Federal law prohibits the use of almost all synthetic pesticides on organic farms.”
-It then stumbled again in its summary, writing, “Only 10 synthetic insecticides are approved for use on organic farms.”
+In fact, Consumer Reports backtracks from its misleading “Organic Farming: Without Pesticides” headline in its own info-box, which, like the overall article, is a mishmash of conflicting statements and cherry picked factoids.
+It notes, “Federal law prohibits the use of almost all synthetic pesticides on organic farms” and then a few paragraphs later, it contradictorily states, “Only 10 synthetic insecticides are approved for use on organic farms.”

 Long list of organic pesticides